gleday/ShrinkNet/README.md

 # Extract matrix containing scores on edges (and used to rank them)
 score(myobject)

-# Plot convergence of the variational algorithm (further arguments to be passed to plot())
+# Plot convergence of the variational algorithm
 plotML(myobject)

-# Plot density of the global shrinkage prior (further arguments to be passed to plot())
+# Plot density of the global shrinkage prior
 plotPrior(myobject)

-# Plot the inferred graph (further arguments to be passed to plot.igragh())
+# Plot the inferred graph
 plotGraph(myobject)

 # Extract a table of the selected edges